gitgud-software/contributor_covenant/README.md

 ## Project Home Page

-For an overview and usage instructions, please visit http://contributor-covenant.org/
+For information regarding original project, please visit http://contributor-covenant.org/

+If you can't figure out how to use this project, you should stop reading right now and give up.

 ## Contributing